Tyrn/wei/the-insider-en.typ

 turned the air  conditioning on, and they started to talk about Assalah.
 The approaching investment auction rumors  slightly raised  the Assalah  shares' prices.
 Almost nobody was, however, willing to sell them.
-The Assalah stocks could still be  considered non-liquid  assets  - the difference between  the buying and selling price had reached 20%.
+The Assalah stocks could still be  considered non-liquid  assets---the difference between  the buying and selling price had reached 20%.

      Bemish  was  greatly  impressed  with  the  fine emanations of success,